 - More common in interstitial pregnancy

-- Consider ectopic pregnancy in all women of childbearing age presenting with general symptoms of ectopic pregnancy or with known risk factors (e.g., anatomic alteration of the fallopian tubes).
+Consider ectopic pregnancy in all women of childbearing age presenting with general symptoms of ectopic pregnancy or with known risk factors (e.g., anatomical alteration of the fallopian tubes).

 Laboratory studies